zammad/zammad-admin-documentation/system/integrations/github.rst

       account which has access to all repositories in question.
 This especially is relevant if you're working with private repositories.

+      .. warning:: **🚧 If you're working with private repositories only... 🚧**

+         Below permissions to not work with private repositories.
+         GitHub does not provide granular read only for those which is why you have to use ``repo`` permission instead.
+We don't recommend that - it provides a lot of additional access.

 Go to your account settings and navigate to **Developer settings** → **Personal access tokens**.
 On this new site click on **Generate new token** to add a new API-Token.
 On the next screen provide a meaningful name